 Red Foxes’ Keys to Victory

 If Marist hopes to bounce back from their first loss and add two more wins to their record, then they’ll have to shoot more consistently.
 In their loss against Quinnipiac, Marist shot an uncharacteristically awful 29.7 percent from the field and a mere 11 percent in the second quarter, where they only managed seven points.
-In overtime, Marist let the game slip away by going 1-for-7 from the floor.
+In overtime, Marist let the game slip away by going one-for-seven from the floor.
 The numbers need to improve, or else the Red Foxes may be taking some more losses in the not too distant future.

 Red Fox to Watch

 All eyes should be on Sarah Barcello this game, who set a personal record of 25 points in Marist’s first matchup against Quinnipiac.
 All season, Barcello has been an offensive difference-maker for the Marist team, averaging 16 points per game before the series against Quinnipiac.
-Proof of her impact came during this weekend’s loss against the Bobcats, where Barcello scored only four points, shot 2-for-13 from the field, and went 0-for-5 from the three-point line.
+Proof of her impact came during this weekend’s loss against the Bobcats, where Barcello scored only four points, shot two-for-13 from the field, and went zero-for-five from the three-point line.
 There’s no doubt that she will be looking to have a bounce-back performance against Manhattan.
 If she does and shows some more consistency, she’ll play a major role in potential Marist victories.

 Jaspers’ Keys to Victory

 For Manhattan to win, they’ll have to play the same well-rounded brand of basketball that they played against St. Peter’s.
-Manhattan averaged 70 points and shot around 40% from the field in their sweep of the Peacocks.
+Manhattan averaged 70 points and shot around 40 percent from the field in their sweep of the Peacocks.
 The Jaspers paired their efficient offense was with stingy defense, as Manhattan finished the series with 13 blocks and 14 steals.

 Also, keep an eye on Manhattan’s bench as well, as the group has found ways to put points on the board whenever they are on the court.
 If Manhattan gets the same type of productivity from reserves like Lizhaya Morgan and Christina Katsamouri that they got in the wins over St. Peter’s, then it’s hard to imagine Marist walking away with two wins over the weekend.